 What Is Oil ETF?

-Oil ETF, as the name suggests, is the exchange-traded funds which invests in the firms operating across commodities in the oil and gas industry, tracking a particular segment of the market and coming up with a unique proposition that allows investors to take positions without worrying much about the threshold or margin requirements and trade very much like they do inequities.
+Oil ETF is the exchange-traded funds which invests in the firms operating across commodities in the oil and gas industry.
+It tracks a particular segment of the market and comes up with a unique proposition that allows investors to take positions without worrying much about the threshold or margin requirements and trade very much like they do inequities.